-The proposed design (energy use), is modeled by with tags or labels that identifying each energy feature as part of the existing building, the addition, or the an alteration.
-The compliance software uses the tagsthis information to create an E+A+A standard design (energy budget) in accordance with the rules in the standards that take into account whether altered components meet or exceed the threshold at which point they receive a compliance credit and whether any measures are triggered by altering a given component.
+The proposed design is modeled by identifying each energy feature as part of the existing building, the addition, or an alteration.
+The compliance software uses this information to create an E+A+A standard design in accordance with the rules in the standards that take into account whether altered components meet or exceed the threshold at which point they receive a compliance credit and whether any measures are triggered by altering a given component.
 For example, when replacing or adding an air handler, outdoor condensing unit of a split system, or cooling or heating coil, the prescriptive requirements include duct leakage testing to 15%.

-For building surfaces and systems designated below, all compliance software must provide an input field with labels (tags) for the proposed design which define how the standard design requirements are established, based on the option selected by the software user:
+For building surfaces and systems designated below, all compliance software must provide an input field with labels for the proposed design which define how the standard design requirements are established, based on the option selected by the software user:

-- Existing: remains unchanged within the proposed design. - Altered: the surface or system is being altered in the proposed design.
-No verification of existing conditions is performed. - Verified and Altered: the surface or system is being altered in the proposed design and the original condition is verified by a HERS rater. - •New: a new surface or system is added in the proposed design (typically part of the addition, but may be in the existing building).
+- Existing: remains unchanged within the proposed design. - •Altered: the surface or system is being altered in the proposed design.
+No verification of existing conditions is performed. - •Verified and Altered: the surface or system is being altered in the proposed design and the original condition is verified by a HERS rater. - •New: a new surface or system is added in the proposed design (typically part of the addition, but may be in the existing building).